atinder/bird-docs/docs/order-management/general/enable-order-confirmation-email-with-slot-date-and-time-88a90257-c02a-49ca-93bf-27771c858a72.md

 {%
   ###################################
-  # Don't change below code
+  # Don't modify the code below
   ###################################
 %}